American Red Cross: Progressive reform

-Barton was unable to build up a staff she trusted and her fundraising was lackluster.
-She was forced out in 1904.
+Many within the organization became frustrated with Barton's leadership style, and Barton resigned from the organization in 1904.

 Professional social work experts took control and made the group a model of Progressive Era scientific reform.
 New leader Mabel Thorp Boardman consulted with senior government officials, military officers, social workers, and financiers.
 William Howard Taft was especially influential.
 They imposed an ethos of "managerialism", transforming the agency from Barton's cult of personality to an "organizational humanitarianism" ready for expansion.

 Among the notable disasters of the Progressive Era that featured American Red Cross involvement was the sinking of the RMS Titanic in 1912.
 The New York City chapter joined with the Charity Organization Society to provide funds to survivors and the dependents of those who perished.

+The organization was active during World War I. Among its activities in Paris was the Studio for Portrait Masks, which fashioned galvanized-copper face masks for soldiers who had been facially disfigured during the war.
+During World War Two, the American Red Cross ran the Booker T Washington Service Club in Sydney, Australia.

 Leadership

-Recent presidents and CEO s include Gail McGovern, Elizabeth Dole, Bernadine Healy, Mary S. Elcano, Mark W. Everson and John F. McGuire.
+Recent presidents and CEO s include Gail J. McGovern, Cliff Holtz, Elizabeth Dole, Bernadine Healy, Mary S. Elcano, Mark W. Everson and John F. McGuire.
 In 2007, U.S. legislation clarified the role for the Board of Governors and that of the senior management in the wake of difficulties following Hurricane Katrina.
 Members of the board of governors other than the chairman are elected at the annual meeting of chapter delegates.
 The board appoints the chief executive officer.
+The president and CEOs' overall goal is to execute the Red Cross' strategies and missions to lead and oversee the business activities that the Red Cross partakes in or organizes.

 Ranking

-As of November 2017, the American Red Cross scores three out of four stars at Charity Navigator and A− at CharityWatch.
+As of April 2023, the American Red Cross scores four out of four stars at Charity Navigator and A− at CharityWatch.

 In 1996, the Chronicle of Philanthropy, an industry magazine, released the results of the largest study of charitable and nonprofit organization popularity and credibility.
 The study showed that ARC was ranked as the third "most popular charity/non-profit in America" of over 100 charities researched, with 48% of Americans over age 12 choosing "Love" or "Like A lot" to describe it.